marioguenzel/Shape-Aware-E2E/README.md

 To check whether that was successful, when running `which python3`, it should display `<your-path>/venv/bin/python3`.

 **Note:**<br>
-It is important that the command `python3` runs the right script, because this command is utilized in `automatic_eval.sh`.
+It is important that the command `python3` works correctly, because this command is utilized in `automatic_eval.sh`.

 ### Step 3: Run the automatic evaluation script